Turbulence teaches equivariance to neural networks: Abstract

 \section{Abstract}

-We investigate how the rotational nature of turbulence affects learned mappings between quantities governed by the Navier-Stokes equations.
-By varying the degree of anisotropy in a turbulence dataset, we explore how statistical symmetry affects these mappings.
-To do this, we train super-resolution models at different wall-normal locations in a channel flow, where anisotropy varies naturally, and test their generalization.
-By evaluating the learned mappings on new coordinate frames and new flow conditions, we find that coordinate-frame generalization is a key part of the generalization problem.
-Turbulent flows naturally present a wide range of local orientations, so respecting the symmetries of the Navier-Stokes equations improves generalization to new flows.
-Importantly, turbulence's rotational structure can embed these symmetries into learned mappings---an effect that strengthens with isotropy and dataset size.
-This is because a more isotropic dataset samples a wider range of orientations, more fully covering the rotational symmetries of the Navier-Stokes equations.
-The dependence on isotropy means equivariance error is also scale-dependent, consistent with Kolmogorov's hypothesis.
-Therefore, turbulence provides its own data augmentation (we term this \textit{implicit data augmentation}).
-We expect this effect to apply broadly to learned mappings between tensorial flow quantities, making it relevant to most machine learning applications in turbulence.
+We show that the rotational nature of turbulence affects how neural networks learn mappings between quantities governed by the Navier-Stokes equations.
+We train super-resolution models at different wall-normal locations in a turbulent channel flow, where anisotropy varies naturally, and test their generalization to new coordinate frames, new anisotropy regimes, and a higher Reynolds number.
+Our findings inform both the design of equivariant machine learning models for turbulence and our understanding of how turbulence shapes what those models learn.
+First, mappings that better respect the rotational symmetries of the Navier-Stokes equations generalize better to new flows.
+Coordinate-frame generalization is therefore a key part of the broader generalization problem, since turbulent flows contain a wide range of local orientations.
+Second, turbulence itself partially teaches equivariance to learned mappings, an effect we call \textit{implicit data augmentation}.
+The effect strengthens with dataset size and with isotropy, since a more isotropic dataset samples more orientations under which the Navier-Stokes equations are covariant.
+Implicit augmentation is also scale-dependent, with smaller scales exhibiting lower equivariance error.
+This scale-dependency is consistent with Kolmogorov's hypothesis of local isotropy.
+Third, enforcing equivariance as an architectural inductive bias is the limit of these effects: an exactly equivariant network outperforms unconstrained CNNs on all generalization tests, with roughly an order of magnitude fewer parameters.
+We expect these effects to apply broadly to learned mappings between tensorial flow quantities, making them relevant to most machine learning applications in turbulence.